EldadHellerman/8086-computer/README.md

 </details>

-## Modules
+## Board details

-This computer is made out of modules, each responsible for a different thing.
-The modules will be stackable sharing a common bus.
-The goal is to have all the modules use the same PCB design, saving on costs.

-### 8086 Module
+### General
 - The 8086 itself.
-- Memory: 128kB of SRAM, 512kB of flash.
+- 128kB SRAM + 512kB flash.
 - Logic for address latching (including OR gate with bus ALE).
-- Logic for generating memory segment CS signals for free segments - SEG[2-7].
+- Logic for generating memory segment CS signals.
-The rest of the segments are occupied by the SRAM and flash.
 - Logic for generating IO device CS signals for first 8 16-bit devices - IO[0-7].
+- Expansion port allowing access to 8086 bus.
-- LED access indicators for Flash, SRAM segment 1 and SRAM segment 2.
+- LED indicators for: latched adderss, memory access (Flash, SRAM 1, SRAM 2), read and write operations, IO access.
-- USB-C port for power.
 - Power LED.
 - Reset button.
 - On / off switch.
+- USB-C port for power and communication with coprocessor.

-### IO Module
+### IO
 - RGB LCD socket.
 - Character LCD connector.
 - 32 Push Buttons.
 They form a keyboard, with 'a'-'z', space, enter, backspace, CTRL, ALT, SHIFT.
 - 16 LEDs.
 - Two 7-segment displays.
 - Logic to latch data to LEDs and from buttons.
-The buttons have a latch jumper to constantly latch it, which can be removed for debugging.

-### Microcontroller Module
+### Co-Processor
-- Mircocontroller used to program the memory as well as more advanced operations.
+- Mircocontroller used to control the 8086 (generating clock and reset signals), programming the memory and generating interrupts.
-- USB-C port to connect to computer.
+- Maybe also act as peripherals (with or without interrupts): timers, UART, mouse (input from touch screen), SD card interface, etc...
+- Resistvive touch screen connector.
 - USB to UART convertor (SILABS CP2102).
+- USB-C port for power and to connect to computer.
+- UART connector (header pins), making CP2102 IC optional .

 ## Address Space